relativitydev/relativity-trace-documentation/docs/user_documentation.md

          1. Field Type = Yes/No
          2. 'Yes' Display Value = "Positive"
          3. 'No' Display Value = "Negative"
+   3. A field to mark documents that need to be manually reviewed prior to running a Validation Test
+      1. Name = "ML [Model Purpose] Pending Validation" (eg. `ML Spam Pending Validation)
+         1. Field Type = Yes/No
 2. Create the following Saved Searches
    1. A Saved Search that includes your Training documents along with documents that don't have Machine Learning results for your Classification Index
       1. Name = "ML [Model Purpose] Training and Unanalyzed" (eg. `ML Spam Training and Unanalyzed`)